jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_spotlightdiagnosticusergroups.md

 The Spotlight Management Pack for SCOM is appropriate for organizations that use SCOM (System Center Operations Manager) as their centralized monitoring system and wish to use Spotlight as their tool of choice for SQL Server monitoring.

 The Windows user(s) running the SCOM Console and SCOM Management Server must be member(s) of the Spotlight Diagnostic Administrators Group for each Spotlight Diagnostic Server.
 This ensures that a secure connection to the Spotlight Diagnostic Server can be made through Port 40403 and that Spotlight information can be retrieved.
-For details, see the Spotlight™ Management Pack for SCOM User Guide.
+For details, see the [Spotlight Management Pack for SCOM Guide][enterprise_interface_scom].

 {% include links.html %}